retcoob/AutoAPI/README.md

 This tool uses (about) `0.4745 USD` per year.

 ## Issues?
-Probably some or a lot, I wrote this while tired.
+Tbh not sure if it even works, I stopped playing SB.
 Make an issue or something